1Password/load-secrets-action/README.md

 ### Export secrets as environment variables

-In this approach, the user can access the loaded secrets as environment variables.
+This method, allows the action to access the loaded secrets as environment variables.
 These environment variables are accessible at a job level.

 ```yml
 on: push